conicuk/CenterIR-EEG-Depression/README.md

 If you find this work useful in your research, please consider citing our paper:

-**"CenterIR: An Imbalance-Aware Deep Regression Framework for EEG-Based Depression Severity Estimation in Older Adults"**
+**Nayun Kim et al., "CenterIR: An Imbalance-Aware Deep Regression Framework for EEG-Based Depression Severity Estimation in Older Adults," Expert Systems with Applications, Vol. 323, No. 1, 2026, pp 132358.**

-(The paper is currently under-review.)